FreeTAKTeam/openTAKpickList/README.md

 - NEON	allow to use the NEON offgrid tracking system. see https://www.trxsystems.com/personnel-tracker-offline.html
 - Wave	plugins for radio
 - wave relay	wave relay monitor
-- wide Area Search	WASP set of icons to assess conditions of structurs and people in case of an emergency. can broadcast auomatically COTs
 - Chokepoint	Provide calculation of stategic points necessary to hold a region
 - cloud FTP	allows to connect to FTP servers.
 - Compass nav	display a big navigation interface that helps navigate to a certain point